iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>WAR</summary>

+Version 10.4
+- Added AutoPhalanxSet option.
+Automatically equips Phalanx gear set when another player casts Phalanx II or Accession Phalanx on you.

 Version 10.3.4
 - Fixed Weapon Skills all using the base Weapon Skill set instead of their specific sets for individual Weapon Skills.
 Broke this some time in the last couple updates, woops.
 (Thanks turbotronixx!)